jdiller/talks/oslo/DevOpsDaysOslo.md

 ^ You can't please everyone and you can't address every fear.
 Some people will resist change no matter what.
 Ask these people for their trust.
 Assure them that you've heard their fears and you're open to the possibility that they are right and you are wrong.
 But ask them to trust you to give it a try.

+# Ask for Help

+^ A lot of this stuff is hard to do, and building a business case for the change you want to make can be a really daunting task at first.
+You don't have to do it alone.
+Ask for help.
+Get your manager to help you see if a business case can be made for what you want to do.
+Ask your peers.

 ---
 # What not to do.